-Noelle Lim attended the teacher training course in Mindfulness Based Cognitive Therapy (MBCT) at Oxford Mindfulness Centre, Psychiatry Department of Oxford University.
-The training is most rigorous, requiring her to follow the British Association for Mindfulness-based Approaches (BAMBA) Good Practice Guidelines, and Mindfulness-based Teaching Assessment Criteria (MBI-TAC) when delivering classes.
+Noelle Lim attended the teacher training in Mindfulness Based Cognitive Therapy (MBCT) at Oxford Mindfulness Centre (OMC), Psychiatry Department of Oxford University.
+She is supervised by Dr Maret Dymond-Basset, a clinical psychologist and mindfulness teacher at Oxford, and is guided by the UK Mindfulness-based Teaching Assessment Criteria (MBI-TAC) standards.

 In addition, she completed the .b Teacher program and is certified to teach 11-18 year olds under the UK Mindfulness in Schools Project (MiSP)—the gold standard provider of mindfulness training and materials for classrooms.

 She attended the 8-Week Mindfulness Based Stress Reduction (MBSR) program by the University of Massachusetts Medical School, and Search Inside Yourself Leadership (SIYLI) program, as well as training for teachers / therapists:

 (3) Cognitive Behavior Therapy (CBT) for depression (Beck Institute)

 Attending a class by Professor Ruth Baer at Oxford sparked her interest in research.
 She is keen to collaborate with universities.

 Outside teaching mindfulness, Noelle is a presenter at BFM 89.9 the business radio station and a career coach at Asia School of Business (by BNM and MIT Sloan) in Kuala Lumpur.
 She worked in the financial services industry in Malaysia and Singapore, and is a Fellow of the Eisenhower Fellowships, and the Institute of Chartered Accountants in England and Wales (ICAEW), and also graduated from the University of Hull.